Quantum optics in MATLAB: Two-mode field

 and the probability of finding the photon at $b_{out}$ is

 The average number of photons ($\sim$ intensity) at the output port $a_{out}$ is

 and at the output port $b_{out}$ is

-It is to be noted that, as the input contains one photon, the probability and the average number of photons give the same result.
+It is to be noted that, as the input contains one photon, the probability and average number of photons are equal.
 Importantly, all the above calculated quantities oscillate between 1 and 0 when $\phi$ varies.
-The value 1 corresponds to constructive interference and the value 0 corresponds to destructive interference. \\
+Thus, the phase variation inside the interferometer displays an interference pattern at the output (see Fig. \ref{MZIBS}(c)) \\

 \textbf{Code for the Mach-Zehnder interferometer:}

 The plot for the output intensity at $a_{out}$ is shown in Fig. \ref{MZIBS}(c).